-New York Work Injury Statistics
+New York City Construction Accident Statistics

 You’re probably aware that construction is one of the most dangerous industries out there, but you may not realize exactly how dangerous construction work can be.
 There is nothing, however, like official statistics to drive this point home.
 If you’ve been injured on the job site, you need the skilled legal counsel of an experienced personal injury attorney in NYC on your side.